COVID-19 Entry Regulations

 For further questions, you can contact the Korean Embassy in Oslo.

 Fines for Non-Compliance: Beginning of 13 November 2020, face masks are compulsory in public places (public transportation, healthcare facilities, etc.).
 Failure to wear an appropriate mask could result in a fine of up to 100,000 KRW.

 Failure to comply with public health authority’s orders such as self-quarantine and COVID-19 test may subject to a fine, arrest, revocation of visa or deportation.

-The Korea Immigration Service and the Korean Center for Disease Control (KCDC) run Contact Centre Hotlines which provide counselling and interpretation to foreign nationals regarding Novel Coronavirus.
+The Korea Immigration Service and the Korean Disease Control and Prevention Agency (KDCA) run Contact Centre Hotlines which provide counselling and interpretation to foreign nationals regarding COVID-19.

 - Korea Immigration Service – (+82) 1345